-Knight Foundation will run the call through the Knight Prototype Fund, which specializes in quickly developing and testing early-stage ideas.
-We recognize that no single solution will fit all contexts and communities, and by prototyping we hope to quickly learn which ideas have the most potential to improve our news and media ecosystem.
+Knight Foundation will run the call through the Knight Prototype Fund, which helps people quickly develop and test early-stage ideas.
+We recognize that no single solution fits all contexts and communities.
+Our goal is to accelerate technology development in the arts, learn from experiments and share lessons with the field.